elyyyse/Frontend-todo-app/README.md

 ### Continued development

 - For v1 of this app, I did not finesse the transitions for creating/deleting todos, toggling day/night modes, or any of the hover states.
 I may take a pass at that in v2.
 - ~~There was a bonus requirement in this challenge to add drag and drop.
-This is something I might revisit once I've learned React or a similar framework.~~
+This is something I might revisit once I've learned React or a similar framework.~~ (added - see above)

 ## Author